No choice but to assert its place: the history of the university’s smallest faculty

 The impact of Karl Barth

 Karl Barth (1886–1968) was appointed to a position in Basel as a prominent critic of liberal Protestantism, marking the second such appointment after Franz Overbeck.
-Barth chiefly dedicated himself during the thirty-three years from his appointment until his death to two main activities.
+Barth chiefly focused during the thirty-three years from his appointment until his death on two main activities.
 On one hand, his ten hours of weekly teaching duties demanded increasingly more preparation as he aged.
-On the other hand, the ““virtually oceanic production” of his Church Dogmatics increasingly made the publication a “jealous competitor for all other endeavors.”
+On the other hand, the ““virtually oceanic production” of his Kirchliche Dogmatik (Church Dogmatics) increasingly made the publication a “jealous competitor for all other endeavors.”

 Barth’s contributions to printed publications, aside from his unfinished twelve-volume Dogmatics, remain impressive; the sheer volume of his legacy is overwhelming.
 It is not only what he wrote and how much, but the way in which he did so, from word choice to sentence structure, that has secured him a special place among twentieth-century scholars.
 For his distinctive and prominently individual style, Barth was awarded the Sigmund Freud Prize for Scientific Prose in 1968, the year of his death.